Healthy Penguin Nation

 - Take responsibility for your actions.

-Practices that demonstrate emotional wellness include:
+Practices that demonstrate emotional well-being include:

 - Being satisfied with your performance.

 - Effectively coping with life’s ups and downs.

 - Being nonjudgmental in your approach to others.

 - Owning your mistakes and learning from them.